-Swallow Falls State Park Campground Professional Review and Guide
+Swallow Falls State Park Campground Professional Guide

 "Within this relatively small park (257 acres), you’ll find three waterfalls (including Muddy Creek Falls, Maryland’s tallest single-drop waterfall), the Youghiogheny Wild and Scenic River, and the oldest white pine and eastern hemlock in the state, some trees approaching 400 years old.
 The park’s name derives from the cliff swallows that used to nest on the rock pillar below the upper Swallow Falls.